sentclose/sentc-docs/docs/guide/e2ee/group.md

 ### Key rotation with own backend

-If you want to control the rotation from your own backend, just call this function to start the rotation:
+If you want to control the rotation from your own backend, call this function to start the rotation:

 :::: tabs#p